dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 The DatabaseFactory.create() method accepts a Properties object as the sole argument.
 The Properties object can be used to pass a number of parameters.
-The available options are shown below:
+The available options are shown below.
+Note that some of the options have an impact on the performance and reliability of the server - especially those that control how SimpleDBM treats file IO.

 Server Options
 --------------